Tourism in Cuba: Health tourism

 As well as receiving traditional tourism revenues, Cuba attracts health tourists, generating annual revenues of around $40 million for the Cuban economy.
 Cuba has been a popular health tourism destination for more than 20 years.
 In 2005, more than 19,600 foreign patients traveled to Cuba for a wide range of treatments including eye surgery, neurological disorders such as multiple sclerosis and Parkinson's disease, and orthopedics.
 Many patients are from Latin America, although medical treatment for retinitis pigmentosa, often known as night blindness, has attracted many patients from Europe and North America.

 Some complaints have arisen that foreign "health tourists" paying with dollars receive a higher quality of care than Cuban citizens.
 Former leading Cuban neurosurgeon and dissident Dr. Hilda Molina asserts that the central revolutionary objective of free, quality medical care for all has been eroded by Cuba's need for foreign currency.
 Molina says that following the economic collapse known in Cuba as the Special Period, the Cuban government established mechanisms designed to turn the medical system into a profit-making enterprise, thus creating a disparity in the quality of healthcare services between Cubans and foreigners.

 Mountain tourism

-Recent studies show that Cuba has a huge potential for mountaineering activity, however, it is not utilized properly.
-The mountaineering in Cuba should be considered to be one of the key contributors (as well as other forms of active tourism e.g. biking, diving, caving) to the development, prosperity, and well-being of all stakeholders, especially for the communities outside the tourism enclaves.
+A series of studies published in the 2010s show that Cuba has a huge potential for mountaineering activity; however, it is not utilized properly.
+Mountaineering, these studies argue, should be considered one of the key contributors to the development, prosperity, and well-being of all stakeholders, especially for the communities outside the tourism enclaves.
 Furthermore, mountaineering regions mostly lie outside the enclaves, so no conflict will exist between active and all-inclusive tourism.
 And what is most important is that tourism product diversification (both product and spatial) can be achieved.
-Furthermore, by creating spatial and thematic product links as well as synergies (also with all-inclusive tourism), mountaineering, as well as other forms of active tourism (e.g. biking, diving, caving) often develop in destinations.
+Communities can promote mountaineering, as well as other forms of active tourism (e.g. biking, diving, caving), by creating spatial and thematic product links as well as synergies (also with all-inclusive tourism).